 Although powered by a modified version of an unassuming ETA blank movement, this new Montblanc Star Quantieme Complet (Ref.
-108737) is delivered in a refined, slim rose gold body and looks like a very nice choice for a person looking for an, um, expensive “entry level” luxury watch.
+108737) is delivered in a refined, slim rose gold body and looks like a perfect choice for a person looking for an, um, expensive “entry-level” luxury watch.

-As you can gather from the photos below, the Star Quantieme Complet features a very familiar dial layout with the usual “day of the week” and “month” apertures placed at 12 o’clock, and a moon phase display at 6 hours.
+As you can gather from the photos below, the Star Quantieme Complet features a familiar dial layout with the usual “day of the week” and “month” apertures placed at 12 o’clock, and a moon phase display at 6 hours.
 The inevitable circular date indicator with a crescent-pointed blued hand is also present.

-While many similarly designed dials often tend to look jaw-breakingly boring, this particular silver-colored job actually looks quite inspiring (if you are into this style of timekeepers, that is), mainly thanks to a wise choice of fonts and a somewhat unusual guilloche pattern at the center of the face.
+While many similarly designed dials often tend to look jaw-breakingly boring, this particular silver-colored job actually looks inspiring (if you are into this style of timekeepers, that is), mainly thanks to a wise choice of fonts and a somewhat unusual guilloche pattern at the center of the face.

 Like many other members of Montblanc’s Star Collection of classic-styled watches, the timepiece features a compact (at least, by today’s standards) body, which is crafted from 18-karat rose gold, mirror polished and equipped with an onion-shaped winding/setting crown decorated with the signature Mont Blank Star emblem done in mother-of-pearl.

 As for the movement, it is their new MB 4810/912 self-winding caliber.